SYNYC/7_Metis_DataEngineering/README.md

 # Data Engineering Project Proposal

 ### Question/Need
-To use cloud computing and big data pipelines to create a Fashion/E-commerce Products Recommendation System based on the product images given.
+To use cloud computing and big data pipelines to create an E-commerce/Fashion Products Recommendation System based on the product images given.

 #### Data Description